Personal statement - why you'd be a great student

 The personal statement is your chance to explain to the University of Sydney School of Architecture, Design and Planning why you would make an ideal student in your desired degree.
 Your statement should include any experience or knowledge you hold in the area for which you are applying to study, as well as anything else that demonstrates your interest in architecture and design.
 Keep it succinct, but show us your enthusiasm for studying your chosen course.

 The portfolio is the main element of your application.
 It is a small sample of the creative work you have done.
 This might include artwork, architectural work, web design or development, 3D modelling, technical drawing, written work and anything that demonstrates your skills in design and creativity.

 Your portfolio should exhibit two primary characteristics.

 It is important to consider the number of works you include in your portfolio.
 Tell us your story but avoid repetition.
-A portfolio should be no more than about 12 pages or, for those with a digital portfolio, about a dozen animations or rendered images.
-Remember to mount and label your work and present it as professionally as possible.
+A portfolio should be no more than about 12 pages or, about a dozen animations or rendered images.
+Remember to label your work and present it as professionally as possible.
 Tell us what the piece of work is, how you produced it, and when.